WSC Climate Change Advisory Panel

-In February this year, the Wingecarribee Shire Council unanimously passed the motion to declare a Climate Emergency, and a forum was to be created where the community would be given a voice in the matter.
+In February 2020, the Wingecarribee Shire Council passed the motion to declare a Climate Emergency, and a forum was to be created where the community would be given a voice in the matter.

 Councillor Larry Whipper has been instrumental in getting this off the ground.
 Creating the concept of the Climate Advisory Panel, defining its role and issuing the request for nominations.

 A message from Larry Whipper (Chair of the Environment and Sustainability Committee).

 In my experience, environmental issues take patience, perseverance, belief and commitment to achieve – and the Council’s bureaucracy is no different from other tiers of government in that regard.

 However my belief is that Local Government should reflect the values and aspirations of